glasnt/talks/2019_02_PyCascades.podium/slides.md

 ???

-we need to first reduce both sides of the operand to their primative forms
+we need to first reduce both sides of the operator to their primative forms

 --